 - Rear-end collisions, head-on collisions, and T-bones.
 These types of collisions generally occur at intersections or merging areas, and fault is equally blamed on truckers and motorists alike.
 Although, control is still a determining factor for the trucker, improper driving by motorists share a lot of blame for these types of catastrophic collisions.

 - Jackknife crashes.
 A jackknife crash generally occurs when the semi-truck driver brakes suddenly and the trailer either swings sideways, or continues going forward while the cab of the truck stops.
 The force of the moving trailer essentially causes it to create an acute angle with the cab.
 This can not only cause crash delays, but can also cause serious injuries if the trailer or cab swings into traffic.

 - Underride crashes.
 Underride crashes are usually fatal as they result from vehicles crashing into the trailer at such speeds that the force of the collision causes them to become lodged underneath the trailer itself.

-Finding Help After a Crash
+Finding Help After a Truck Accident

-If you’ve ever been a victim of a truck crash, you know that the pain, emotional damage, and stress is almost too much to bear on your own.
+If you’ve ever been a victim of a truck accident, you know that the pain, emotional damage, and stress is almost too much to bear on your own.
 Treatment can not only be long and arduous for you and your family, but also financially ruinous.
 That is why we fight to protect people like you to make sure they get the compensation they deserve for their damages.

 Contact us for a free consultation to see how we can help you, just as we’ve helped countless other families in need.
 We know how frustrating and complicated crash claims can be, especially when so many things can make or break your case.
 Let our experience and knowledge work for you.
 Contact us today!

-Make sure your family and friends are protected by sharing this page with them via Facebook or tell them to contact us directly to discuss any potential questions or concerns they may have about a recent crash.
+Make sure your family and friends are protected by sharing this page with them via Facebook or tell them to contact us directly to discuss any potential questions or concerns they may have about a recent accident.